Residue current approach to Ehrenpreis-Malgrange type theorem for linear differential equations with constant coefficients and commensurate time lags: Division with bounds

 \section{Division with bounds}

-In this section, we solve a certain kind of the division with bounds which naturally arises in the theory of $D\Delta$ equations.
-Before starting a discussion, we would like to note that the division with bounds is no longer possible if there are more than two independent frequencies.
+In this section, we solve a certain kind of the division with bounds which naturally arises in the theory of $D\Delta$-equations.
+Before starting a discussion, we would like to note that the division with bounds is no longer possible if there are more than two independent frequencies. \begin{ex} For any positive integer $n,$ let us denote by $\mathcal{O}_p(\mathbb{C}^n)$ the space of entire functions on $\mathbb{C}^n$ for which there exist constants $C>0$, $M>0$, and $k\in\mathbb{Z}_{>0}$ such that for every $\zeta\in\mathbb{C}^n$ one has the estimate